Seal of Manila: Historical arms

 In the 19th century, King Ferdinand VII granted the use and placement of the royal crown above the castle itself as an augmentation of honour by royal cedula of April 23, 1826.

 These arms were used since its introduction in 1596 well up to the mid-20th century.
 While the coat of arms evolved throughout the centuries, adopting different forms and minor changes, its basic elements remained much the same–a castle on red and a sea-lion on blue.

 In 1965, Mayor Antonio Villegas introduced a new seal for Manila which featured the palisades of the fort of Rajah Sulayman, the baybayin character for "ka", and the San Agustin Church and the Fort Santiago gate.
 The motto, in gold was Timbulan ng Laya at Diwang Dakila (English:Buoy of Liberty and a Great Spirit).
 In the 1970s, the seal was replaced by another design by Galo Ocampo.
 The symbol like the older iterations featured a sea-lion but did not depict a castle.
 Ocampo introduced the pearl and seashell element to the seal.
+Journalist Ambeth R. Ocampo also once mentioned how Singapore's Merlion was a plagiarism by Singaporeans of Manila's Coat of Arms.
+Ocampo having accused Singapore of cultural appropriation.Furthermore, the terms "Mer" and "Lion" are Latin words, belonging to the same Romance languages sub-family both Spanish and Latin descend from, of which, the Philippines, was colonized by a nation speaking a Romance language, Spain.
+Whereas the word "sea-lion" is an Anglophone Germanic term, more apt for Singapore, being colonized by a nation speaking a Germanic language, England.
+Ascribing the term "Merlion" (Romance language in origin) to a symbol used by a country colonized by Germanic English speakers, Singapore, while ascribing the term "Sea-Lion" (Germanic language in roots) to Romance speakers, that created, the Seal of Manila, is linguistically incompatible.